 Grammar checkers are incredibly useful tools.
 Today, we compare grammar checkers in terms of price, features, and usability, then reveal the best option to help you communicate effectively.

 Which is the best grammar checker?
-We say Grammarly – with a suite of features beneficial for professional, business, and educational settings.
+We say ProWritingAid – it’s absolutely jam-packed with features which can benefit professional, business, and educational settings and help you become a better writer.

 Before you scoff and wonder how bad a grammar mistake can be, think of the prosecutor who mistypes “prosecuted” as “prostituted.” – before sending that email off to a court judge.
 Would you like to be in his place when sending that email to your boss?